josephburgess/nvumi/README.md

       yank = "<leader>y", -- yank output of current line
       yank_all = "<leader>Y", -- yank all outputs
     },
-    custom_conversions = {},
+    -- see below for more on custom conversions/functions custom_conversions = {},
     custom_functions = {}
   }